 The goal of private detox facilities is to make the detox process as comfortable and easy for the patient as possible.
 Providing comfort and safety is the goal of private facilities, as well as a more individualized approach to addiction treatment.

 Detox hospitalization, on the other hand, is quite different in their approach toward addiction treatment.
 Taking a more “institutionalized” approach toward detox, hospital detox occurs in the psychiatric department of a hospital.
 Typically operated much like the regular psychiatric department, patients are in a lockdown setting.

 Outside communication is usually severely limited or prohibited altogether throughout the detox hospitalization process.
 This means that you cannot call family or friends during your stay.
 Certain hospital detox programs offer detox medications to ease the pains of withdrawal, while others do not.
 This varies on a case-by-case basis.

 As opposed to offering varied treatment program options like most private detox facilities, detoxing in a hospital setting usually limits you to 12-step program meetings and treatment techniques.
 This limits the opportunities to try different addiction treatment therapies, which you may find more helpful than just the typical 12-step approach.

 Since funding for detox hospitalization is far more limited than that of the private sector, the amenities, including addiction treatment therapy techniques, will be restricted.
-You will not have access to any personal items, and recreation is usually limited to one hour outside and a single television set in the community room.
+You will not have access to any personal items, and recreation is usually limited to one hour outside and a TV only in the community room.